 We bake fresh loaves for wholesale and retail sale year-round.
-Bread is fresh on the shelf every Monday, Wednesday, and Friday morning.
-In the summer months, we also bake fresh bread for Saturday and Sunday mornings – come find us at the Crested Butte and Gunnison Farmers Markets.
+Bread is fresh on the shelf every Monday and Friday morning.
+In the summer months, we also bake fresh bread for Saturday and Sunday mornings – come find us at the farmers markets in Crested Butte, Gunnison, and Aspen.

 Our breads are preservative-free and are best consumed fresh.
 Store fresh bread at room temperature in a closed container or bag for up to four days.
 For long-term storage, we recommend freezing the loaves – bag the bread in a sealed plastic bag and freeze it as fresh as possible.
 Thaw at room temperature or in a low oven.
 Our breads freeze and thaw exceptionally well through a single freeze-thaw cycle.
 Do not freeze and thaw the loaves more than once.
 The fridge is not a recommended storage environment for breads as staling occurs most rapidly in this temperature range.
 Toasting bread from the fridge will revive it!

 We bake seasonal varieties and many classics year-round: